 Make sure you limit the amount of chocolate you have when you’re on your period.
-It is very tempting to eat more than is needed, which is why you may put on some weight.
+Some are definitely okay, but it is very tempting to eat more than is needed, which is why you may put on some weight.

 Most foods that are high in fat and calorie content are associated with unhealthy eating for various reasons.
-Foods that are high in fat may increase your LDL cholesterol levels, which increase your risk of diseases such as heart disease, stroke, and heart attacks (3).
-Likewise, foods with high-calorie content increase the risk of diseases like obesity.
+Foods that are high in certain types of fat may increase your LDL cholesterol levels, which increase your risk of diseases such as heart disease, stroke, and heart attacks (3).
+Likewise, foods with high-calorie content increase the risk of weight gain which, over time, can lead to overweight and obesity.

-If you consume excess sugar and do not exercise, this is double the tragedy.
-Similarly, if you also consume higher calorie and high-fat foods, you end up gaining weight.
-Therefore, food experts suggest you try as much as possible to avoid giving in to such foods and those high in saturated fat.
+If you consume excess sugar and do not exercise, your chances of weight gain are even higher.
+Similarly, if you also consume higher calorie and high-fat foods, you risk gaining weight.
+Therefore, food experts suggest you try as much as possible to limit such foods and those high in saturated fat.

-These include fatty meats, heavy cream, butter, poultry skin, and soft cheese (3).
-Instead of these, you are urged to opt for lean meats, low-fat cheese, turkey bacon, skim link, or skin-free poultry (3).
+These include fatty meats, heavy cream, butter, poultry skin, and full-fat cheese (3).
+Instead of these, you are urged to opt for lean meats, low-fat dairy, turkey bacon, skim link, or skin-free poultry (3).